bruneaug/DShield-SIEM/README.md

 - Step 3 install and configure Filebeat on DShield Sensor(s)<br>

 # Ubuntu Setup
-- Ubuntu 20.04 LTS Live Server 64-Bit or Raspbian OS 64-Bit
+- Ubuntu 20.04 LTS Live Server 64-Bit<br>
-- Minimum 8+ GB RAM
+- Minimum 8+ GB RAM<br>
-  - If the amount of RAM assigned to each containers (see below) is more than 2GB, consider increasing the server RAM capacity.
+  - If the amount of RAM assigned to each containers (see below) is more than 2GB, consider increasing the server RAM capacity.<br>
-- 4-8 Cores
+- 4-8 Cores<br>
-- Minimum 40 GB partition assigned to /var/lib/docker
+- Minimum 40 GB partition assigned to /var/lib/docker<br>
+- Adding a 40 GB to a VM: https://github.com/bruneaug/DShield-SIEM/blob/main/build_40gb_docker_partition.txt
 ## Elastic Packages Installed
 - Kibana
 - Elasticsearch